Kendall Jenner Drags A Hater Who Wore A ‘Kill The Kardashians’ Shirt

 Kendall Jenner says she was legitimately scared when she saw a man wearing a shirt that read “Kill the Kardashians,” Monsters and Critics is reporting.

-According to an Instagarm post that has since been deleted, Kendall at some point last week found herself out of milk and decided to go get some (Pedestrian writer Matt Galea quips that the butler must have taken the night off).
-At some point during her outing, she crossed paths with a hater – details are scant, and it’s not clear if she ran into the hater inside the grocery store (or wherever it was she bought her milk that night) or somewhere else.
+According to an Instagram post that has since been deleted, Kendall at some point last week found herself out of milk and decided to go get some (Pedestrian writer Matt Galea quips that the butler must have taken the night off).
+At some point during her outing, she crossed paths with a hater — details are scant, and it’s not clear if she ran into the hater inside the grocery store (or wherever it was she bought her milk that night) or somewhere else.
 It’s also not clear if she and the hater got into a verbal confrontation, or if Kendall just complained about the guy afterwards.

 Nevertheless, the hater, described by Galea as “an extremely jacked dude,” was wearing a black muscle tank with the words “Kill the Kardashians” emblazoned on it.
 She managed to snap a pic.